Recipes & Diet

 If you need additional help in finding product suggestions or where to find ingredients, post a message in the KFA Food and Cooking Support Forum to get suggestions from other parents who are also managing the same food allergies.

-Basic Ingredient Substitutions for Food Allergies
+,asic Ingredient Substitutions for Food Allergies

 Many common allergens are also common ingredients in your favorite recipes.
 There are some ingredients which can be easily substituted.
 There are others that may be more challenging.
 Whether or not a “safe” version of a recipe can be successfully made often depends on two important factors.
-First: what is the role of the ingredient in the recipe?
-Second: how many of the recipe’s ingredients require substitutions?
+First, what is the role of the ingredient in the recipe?
+Second, how many of the recipe’s ingredients require substitutions?
 If the recipe only has 5 ingredients and you need to swap out 4 of them, the end result might bear little resemblance to the original dish.
 The bottom line: sometimes you can create a “safe” version of a recipe, and sometimes you are better off finding a different recipe altogether.

 Substitutes for Milk/Dairy Ingredients